rustype/notes/notes/rust-proc-macros/rust-proc-macros-builder.md

 >
 > - We write duplicate code and iterate twice, but keep the logic of each generation separate
 > - We write a single pass and return a tuple containing both the new fields, and the function implementation
+> - We write a generic function which takes a closure
 >
-> Personally, I dislike **both**, the first has duplicated code, but the second makes our code hard to read.
+> Personally, I dislike **all three**, the first has duplicated code, but the second makes our code hard to read, third just makes it convoluted, I don't think there is a need for a closure in this case.
 > In this case I'll opt with the first alternative, if you have ideas how to solve this feel free to reach out to me!

 We'll repeat the pattern of extracting a function to generate the desired code, in this case I called it `functionize_field`, amazing I know!
 You can see it below: